-Businesses in the UK with an annual pay bill of more than £3 million will pay the Levy.
-The Levy rate is 0.5% of an employer's annual pay bill and businesses receive a £15,000 allowance to offset against their payment.
+Employers in the UK with an annual pay bill of more than £3 million pay the Apprenticeship Levy at a rate of 0.5% of their annual pay bill.

 The pay bill is calculated as all payments to employees that are subject to employer Class 1 secondary National Insurance contributions (NICs), such as wages, bonuses and commissions.
 Earnings below the Class 1 secondary threshold are not counted when calculating.

-The Levy is collected at the same time as PAYE payments are made and can be used to purchase Apprenticeship education via the Government Gateway’s Digital Apprenticeship Service (DAS).
-Services offered by approved providers can be found here.
+The Levy is collected at the same time as PAYE payments are made and can be used to purchase apprenticeship education via the Government Gateway’s apprenticeship service.

-- People aged 16 and above, with no upper age limit
+- Are aged 16 and above, with no upper age limit

-- People who are employed or recruited to a vacancy
+- Are already employed or recruited to a vacancy